JohnyGall/Maester/README.md

-# Squire
+# Squire - A platform for running tests on multiple Android devices in series.
-# Squire, A platform, written in Python and using Appium, for running unit tests on multiple Android devices/emulators in series.
+## By John James Gallagher & Joseph Thomas Campbell
-#
+## August 2016